Vicky Spratt

-Victoria Anne Spratt (born April 1988) is an English housing journalist and documentary maker.
+Victoria Anne Spratt (born April 1988) is a British journalist and author.
 Her 2016 campaign Make Renting Fair highlighted the plight of 'generation rent' and succeeded in getting letting fees for tenants in England banned.
 She speaks at political conferences about the need for security in renting.
 Spratt has also done work on the mental health side effects of hormonal contraception, with her Debrief investigation Mad About The Pill covered on BBC Radio 4 and BBC News.
 She has appeared as a commentator on BBC Woman's Hour, Daily Politics, Radio 2, BBC 5 live, and NTS radio, and has spoken at political party conferences about the housing crisis.
 In 2021, she was included on the shortlist for Press Gazette's British Journalism Awards.

 Early life

 Spratt grew up in Surrey and attended Oxted County School.
 She went on to graduate from Pembroke College, Oxford.
 Spratt later wrote an article for iNews about going into debt after graduating.